 1) Most state boards including Georgia's Composite Board of PC, SW and MFT are charged by law with protecting it's citizens and not necessarily the citizens of other states.

 2) If the therapist was licensed out-of-state, the client would file the complaint with that state board.

 3) If you are licensed in Georgia, you are under the jurisdiction of the Georgia Composite Board.

 4) For example, if a Georgia LPC received a complaint of unlicensed practice by a patient residing in Arizona does the LPC respond to the Arizona Board or the Georgia Board?

-5) Theoretically, they are accountable to both jurisdictions.
+Theoretically, they are accountable to both states.
 Arizona can issue a cease and desist order.
-Georgia can certainly take disciplinary action on a patient complaint since it holds the license.
+Georgia can take disciplinary action since it holds the license.
 What if you are licensed in both states?